New Hebrides: Politics and economy

 The New Hebrides was a rare form of colonial territory in which sovereignty was shared by two powers, Britain and France, instead of being exercised by just one.
 Under the condominium there were three separate governments – one French, one British, and one joint administration that was partially elected after 1975, when elections to the New Hebrides Condominium Representative Assembly took place.

+Melanesian woodcarver on Ambryn, c.
+1920.

 The French and British governments were called residencies, each headed by a resident appointed by the metropolitan government.
 The residency structure greatly emphasised dualism, with both consisting of an equal number of French and British representatives, bureaucrats and administrators.
 Every member of one residency always had an exact mirror opposite number on the other side whom they could consult.
 The symmetry between the two residencies was almost exact.